 We’ve measured just under 8 hours of battery life on a single charge, which is decent, but quite a lot for truly wireless in-ears.
 However, it's slightly under the advertised 10 hours, which is a bit disappointing.
-The case offers about 2 additional charges, so if you're looking for something similarly designed with a longer total battery life, consider the Monster Clarity 101 AirLinks Truly Wireless.
+The case also only offers about 2 additional charges, so if you're looking for something similarly designed with a longer total battery life, consider the Monster Clarity 101 AirLinks Truly Wireless.
 The Outlier Air have the advantage of being able to play music on just one earbud while the other one charges, though, which can be useful.

 These truly wireless in-ears are Bluetooth compatible, and if your source supports Bluetooth 5.0, you might even get better results and a better overall performance than what we measured.
 However, these headphones don’t support NFC or multi-device pairing, which is unfortunate.

 The case that comes with the Creative Outlier Air acts as a charging dock that gives you about 2 additional charges for the headphones.
 The case can be recharged via a USB-C cable, but unfortunately, that’s the only input it has.

 The Creative Outlier Air are decent truly wireless headphones but have a rather bulky design when compared to other similar products.
 While they offer decent overall performance and value, their control scheme is hard to use and makes you to push the buds inside your ears, which is painful and could be a deal-breaker for some.
 On the upside, they offer a good amount of continuous playback for truly wireless headphones.
 See our recommendations for the best true wireless headphones, the best wireless earbuds for working out, and the best earbuds and in-ears.